System Design Space

 Typical antipatterns

-CI/CD with long-lived admin tokens without rights segmentation.
+CI/CD uses long-lived admin tokens without permission segmentation.

-Using latest tags and unpinned dependencies in critical services.
+`latest` tags and unpinned dependencies are used in critical services.

 References